Study PMBOK 8 input-output reasoning for PMP 2026: process purpose, artifacts, decision support, outputs, and memorization traps.

 Inputs and outputs become easier when they are treated as practical decision supports instead of list items.
-An input is what a process needs in order to make a sound decision or produce useful work.
+For PMP 2026, an input is what a process needs in order to make a sound decision or produce useful work.
 An output is what that process creates, updates, or clarifies so the next part of the project can move forward more intelligently.

 Artifact-heavy questions are much easier when the reader understands purpose.
 The stronger answer often infers the likely input or output by asking what the process is trying to achieve.
 That is why input-output reasoning is more useful than pure recall.